Going to College

 TRICARE Prime is only available in Prime Service Areas.
 Check the school's ZIP Code online or call your regional contractor to see if the school is in a Prime Service Area.

-- If not, TRICARE Standard and Extra may be the only option.
+- If not, your child can use TRICARE Standard and Extra

-The US Family Health Plan is another Prime option available in designated US Family Health Plan areas.
+The US Family Health Plan is another Prime plan available in designated US Family Health Plan areas.

-2. How will my child get to the doctor?
+2. How will you get to the doctor?

-If enrolled in TRICARE Prime, your child will have an assigned primary care manager (PCM).
-He or she must make appointments with their PCM, or point-of-service fees may apply.
+If your child gets TRICARE Prime, they’ll have an assigned primary care manager (PCM).
+They must make appointments with your PCM, or they’ll have to pay point-of-service fees.

 If it's not convenient to have an assigned PCM, you may want to consider TRICARE Standard and Extra.
-Your child can visit any TRICARE-authorized provider and will have more flexibility when home during school breaks.
+You can visit any TRICARE-authorized provider and have more flexibility when home during school breaks.

 3. How much will we pay out-of-pocket?

 TRICARE Prime has the fewest out-of-pocket costs, unless you use the point-of-service option.
 With TRICARE Standard and Extra, you may need to pay the doctor up front for care and file a claim with TRICARE later for reimbursement.
-But, you can still save money by visiting a network provider.
+You’ll save money by visiting a network provider.

-4. Are we signing up for a student health plan?
+4. Are you signing up for a student health plan?

-- Student health plans are considered other health insurance, making TRICARE the second payer.
+- Student health plans are other health insurance.
+TRICARE always pays second after OHI

-- If you plans to use a student health plan, then TRICARE Standard and Extra is the best TRICARE option.
+- If you plan to use a student health plan, then TRICARE Standard and Extra is the best TRICARE plan

 Keeping Minimum Essential Coverage

-Your child has the minimum essential coverage required under the Affordable Care Act when covered by any of TRICARE's health plan options.
-To keep minimum essential coverage after regular TRICARE coverage ends, your child has the following options:
+Your child has minimum essential coverage required under the Affordable Care Act with any of TRICARE's health plans.
+To keep minimum essential coverage after regular TRICARE coverage ends: